Skip to content

 🟣 deliveredWork is complete and awaiting PM review.PM: contract validate

-🟢 donePM has verified and accepted the work.PM: brainfile complete to move to logs/.
+🟢 donePM has verified and accepted the work.PM: brainfile complete to append to ledger.jsonl and archive.

 🔴 failedValidation failed.
 Feedback is provided.PM: Add feedback, reset to ready for rework.